 Over time, I’ve collected some uncommon answers that may interest you.
 Please feel free to pick and choose (and apply) the most useful ones.

-22 Uncommon Ideas to Improve Your Life
+22 Best Ways To Improve Your Life

 1. Do your creative work before your day job starts